dstaroff/graphology-expertise/README.md

-# graphology-expertise
+# Graphology expertise

-A system that recognizes if two pieces of handwritten text are made by the same one person
+A system that recognizes if two pieces of handwritten text are made by the same one person.